 We understand that not everyone lives near a Heart Foundation Walking group or can not make it to every scheduled walk.
 To encourage everyone to walk, Heart Foundation Walking includes a Virtual Walking group where participants can track their progress online.

 Being active on a regular basis is an important part of a healthy lifestyle, and walking is a great way to look after your heart health.
 Regular physical activity helps:

 - reduce your risk of heart disease and stroke

 - manage weight, blood pressure and cholesterol

 - reduce your risk of developing some cancers

 - maintain your bone density, reducing your risk of osteoporosis and fractures

 - improve balance and coordination, reducing your risk of falls and other injuries.

 It also helps you feel stronger, more energetic and happier and improves your overall quality and enjoyment of life.

-If you wish to discuss your health issues or have any health questions, please call our free Health Information Service on 1300 36 27 87 and speak with one of our qualified health professionals.
+If you wish to discuss your health issues or have any health questions, please call our free Heart Foundation Helpline on 1300 36 27 87 and speak with one of our qualified health professionals.